 Therefore, since you now know how to become ACP, kick-start the first step and move on to become a PMI ACP now!

 Sunanda Gundavajhala, B.Tech, M.B.A, PMP has over 25 years of project management.
-She is a consultant, trainer on project management for different sectors and is the recipient of “Recognition of Excellence” award from PMI, USA and Woman Volunteer award from Hyderabad, India Chapter of PMI.
+She is a consultant, trainer on project management for different sectors and is the recipient of the “Recognition of Excellence” award from PMI, USA, and Woman Volunteer award from Hyderabad, India Chapter of PMI.
 She has contributed to the “Practice Standard on Scheduling, PMI” in addition to being the Liaison officer for PMIEF (Education Foundation) for the Hyderabad, India Chapter of PMI